Ahimgit/navidrome-alexa/README.md

 ```

 ## Known issues & todo
 - Authentication may be tricky and may require authing from a mobile app on the same network first to do CAPTCHA.
+  You can also use ssh to proxy your browser traffic through the host where NA is installed to accept 2FA/CAPTCHA.
+  `ssh -N -D 0.0.0.0:1080 user@yourinstallationhost` & configure your browser's  socks5 proxy to localhost:1080
 - Proper integration with Navidrome vs injected widget
 - Better UI for playback controls / progress
 - Per-device queue / state